glamacles/DIFFICE_jax/README.md

 # DIFFICE_jax
 PINN DIFFerentiable solver for data assimilation and inverse modeling of ICE shelves in JAX.
+JAX is about 2-3 times faster than tensorflow for this code.

 Please direct questions about this code and documentation to Yongji Wang (yongjiw@stanford.edu) and Ching-Yao Lai (cyaolai@stanford.edu).